Michael deals with international arbitration, litigation, adjudication and ADR.

 Recent highlights include:

 - Global Display Solutions Ltd & ors v NCR Financial Solutions Group Ltd & ors – acting for Italian owned GDS group companies in claims against US owned NCR Corporation and group companies for damages for deceit, breach of contract, unlawful means conspiracy and intimidation.
 Also defending counterclaims for rectification of an agreement.
-For more information click here
+More information is available here.

 - CI Plus LLP v ImpexSat GmbH & Co KG – acting for CI Plus LLP, (owned by Sony, Samsung, TP Vision, Panasonic, Neotion and SMIT) to obtain final injunctions, damages and costs in respect of breaches of a licence to use the CI Plus technical specification in electronic devices such as televisions and set top boxes